Code-Institute-Submissions/stream-two-project-2/README.md

 ## Flask Project

 The site development began with the creation of a Flask project.
 This was then deployed to GitHub along with the README.md file and a skeleton HTML template.

+## Site Design

+The site was designed responsively using 'mobile first' principles.

+### Page Layout

+Design elements were chosen reflecting the snooker theme.
+A green background was used for the page header to represent a snooker table, while coloured elements reflecting the colours of snooker balls were also included.
+The navigation menu items were decorated with CSS elements styled to look like snooker balls of different colours.